xmdhs/cursemodownload/README.md

 # cursemodownload
-Use CurseForge API to get download link of mod, this tool hava not repost any file.
+Use CurseForge API to get download link of mod, this tool have not repost any file.